Skip to content

 As with chest radiographs, use a systematic approach.
 Here are some important reminders:

-• Supine films poorly evaluate for free air, but are fine for evaluating bowel gas pattern, tube positioning
+• Supine films poorly evaluate for free air, but are fine for evaluating bowel gas pattern and tube positioning

-• Upright or left lateral decubitus are more sensitive for free air
+• Upright (preferred) or left lateral decubitus are more sensitive for free air

-• Film will not include the lower abdomen so cannot fully evaluate bowel gas pattern.
-If you don't see your NGT, confirm that the tube is not coiled in the oropharynx, esophagus or airway (check CXR if necessary).
+• NGT radiograph will not include the lower abdomen or upper chest, so cannot fully evaluate bowel gas pattern.
+If the NGT is in the patient but not seen on the film, confirm that it is not coiled in the oropharynx, esophagus, or airway (confirm with CXR if necessary)

 • Bowel wall shouldn’t have gas (pneumatosis)